 We’ve heard of people finding out that the owner’s elderly mother or teenage son will be staying there.
 Talk about a liability!
 You don’t need someone to take care of, let alone someone who could be reporting back on your every movement to the owner.

-Other people involved is a potential headache waiting to happen.
+Other people involved in your house sit while you’re there that aren’t the homeowners is a potential headache waiting to happen.

 9. Poorly Trained or Aggressive Animals

-While not every pet you watch will be the pinnacle of best behavior, take steps to ensure you’re not house sitting for a terror dog.
+While not every pet you watch will be the pinnacle of best behavior, take steps to ensure you do not house sit for a cat that will shred anything and everything – including you – or a dog that inspires terror in others.

-We once house sat for a young dog who would clear out dog parks just when she arrived.
+We once house sat for a young dog that was essentially a full grown puppy who would clear out dog parks just when she arrived.
 She had the bad habit of going after other dog’s necks, first biting, then shaking them!

-It was clear that the dog was not being trained consistently, even though it was very smart.
+It was clear that the dog was not being trained consistently, or at all, even though it was very smart and observant.
 We improved her behavior in only a few weeks (even other dog owners at the dog park noticed it), but it was a lot of unnecessary stress.

-Make sure to ask questions about the animal’s behavior, especially with dogs.
+Make sure to ask questions about the animal’s behavior, especially if it may come in contact with other animals – either wild or neighborhood pets that may be allowed to roam, like outdoor/indoor cats.
 Ask things like: “How do they behave around other dogs?”
 “Are you following any training regimen with him/her?”
-“What’s your dog’s general disposition?”
+“What’s your dog’s general disposition towards strangers?”

-You can learn a lot through these questions, whether through direct answers or if the pet owner is trying to avoid saying something
+You can learn a lot through these questions, whether through direct answers or if the pet owner’s reaction and is trying to sugarcoat or lie by omission.

 10. Something Just Doesn’t Feel “Right”